Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Abstract

 \section{Abstract}

-Real-world long-horizon embodied planning underpins embodied AI.
-To accomplish long-horizon tasks, agents need to decompose abstract instructions into detailed steps.
-Prior works mostly rely on GPT-4V for task decomposition into predefined actions, which limits task diversity due to GPT-4V's finite understanding of larger skillsets.
-Therefore, we present ReLEP, a groundbreaking framework for \textbf{Re}al world \textbf{L}ong-horizon \textbf{E}mbodied \textbf{P}lanning, which can accomplish a wide range of daily tasks.
-At its core lies a fine-tuned large vision language model that formulates plans as sequences of skill functions according to input instruction and scene image.
+Long-horizon embodied planning underpins embodied AI.
+To accomplish long-horizon tasks, one of the most feasible ways is to decompose abstract instructions into a sequence of actionable steps.
+Foundation models still face logical errors and hallucinations in long-horizon planning, unless provided with highly relevant examples to the tasks.
+However, providing highly relevant examples for any random task is unpractical.
+Therefore, we present ReLEP, a novel framework for \textbf{Re}al-time \textbf{L}ong-horizon \textbf{E}mbodied \textbf{P}lanning.
+ReLEP can complete a wide range of long-horizon tasks without in-context examples by learning implicit logical inference through fine-tuning.
+The fine-tuned large vision-language model formulates plans as sequences of skill functions.
 These functions are selected from a carefully designed skill library.
 ReLEP is also equipped with a Memory module for plan and status recall, and a Robot Configuration module for versatility across robot types.
-In addition, we propose a semi-automatic data generation pipeline to tackle dataset scarcity.
-Real-world off-line experiments across eight daily embodied tasks demonstrate that ReLEP is able to accomplish long-horizon embodied tasks and outperforms other state-of-the-art baseline methods.
+In addition, we propose a data generation pipeline to tackle dataset scarcity.
+When constructing the dataset, we considered the implicit logical relationships, enabling the model to learn implicit logical relationships and dispel hallucinations.
+Through comprehensive evaluations across various long-horizon tasks, ReLEP demonstrates high success rates and compliance to execution even on unseen tasks and outperforms state-of-the-art baseline methods.